ServiceNow/azimuth/docs/docs/getting-started/c-run.md

 ## 1. Prepare the Config File

+!!! tip

+    You haven't run our demo yet?
+You might want to verify your setup before feeding your own model and dataset.
+Go back to [B. Learn Basics](b-basics.md).

 **Start from an existing config ** and **edit** the relevant fields to adapt it to your dataset and models.
 Examples with an [HuggingFace (HF)](http://www.huggingface.co) dataset and model are available in `config/examples` (`CLINC` is also shown below).